Skip to main content

 Chef Jérôme Ryon

-Jérôme Ryon is the Michelin star chef at the Barbacane restaurant.
+Jérôme Ryon is the Exutive Chef at the Barbacane restaurant.
 A graduate of Thonon-les-Bains Hotel and Catering School, he worked for prestigious chefs including Marc Veyrat at L’Auberge de l’Eridan.
+He was awarded a Michelin star.

 Of all the culinary seasons, chef prefers autumn and early winter, with its array of game, mushrooms and truffles (his favourite ingredient).